Stress Analysis

 This option is particularly useful when computing large model files, as the computation will cease when the program detects non-convergence.

-A new algorithm has been introduced into the RS2 to improve the convergence of joint network models.
-The program will automatically calculate the stiffness of a joint as soon as a joint exceeds the strength criteria.
+A new algorithm has been introduced into the RS2 to improve the convergence of joint and joint network models.
+The program will automatically calculate the stiffness of a joint as soon as a joint exceeds the tensile or/and shear strength.
 Using a new algorithm together with the accelerated stiffness, it results in a robust and fast calculation scheme for joint network model.
 Please refer to the Joint Network Convergence section of the Joint Network Overview page for full details.